Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

     - Blend percent
 9. Generate sales order and release report to blender facilities to begin blending product (this function is not currently available but will be once it is fully developed and tested.)
 ### Process #3 Sales Order Process
 The sales order is comprised of two pieces: the sales order and the work order.
 Both are tightly integrated within FinOps.
-The purpose of the sales order is to give users that only have access to CE/CRM the ability to enter orders for delivery and perform some of the functions that are usually completed in FinOps/AX.
+The purpose of the sales order is to give users that only have access to CE the ability to enter orders for delivery and perform some of the functions that are usually completed in FinOps/AX.
-##### Generating New Sales Order in CE/CRM
+##### Generating New Sales Order in CE
 1. Sales order tab
 2. Generate new
 3. Populate applicable sales order fields